Imran4424/Machine-Learning-Models/README.md

 Support Vector Machine is a great supervised machine learning model for classification tasks only when given dataset is linearly separable.

-Kernel Support Vector Machine not only works on
+Kernel Support Vector Machine not only works

 ### Naive Bayes